huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 When you think something nice about someone, tell them right away.
 Don't hold any unexpressed love until the last day of your life.
 Leave a positive review.
 Leave a compliment for someone, no matter how small it is.
 Make the coffee.

 Try to learn something from everyone around you.
 Every person has a unique story to tell and a valuable lesson to share.
-[Everyone's a geek about something.](https://sketchplanations.com/geek)
+[Everyone is a geek about something.](https://sketchplanations.com/geek)

 Strive to empower everyone around you to be better.
 Minimize suffering caused to other people.
 Be conscious of other people's feelings, facial expression, and body language.